gosukiwi/createaproglang/manuscript/chapter2.md

 from scratch, as it's good to know how stuff actually works!

 ## Writing a tokenizer for URY

-Let's get our hands dirty and create a tokenizer for URY!
-I'll create a file named `tokenizer.js` which will contain a function which takes a string as input and outputs a token array.

-First let's see how URY looks like
+Before jumping to our lovely text editor, let's see how URY looks like

     # comments use hashes
     # assignment